miklevin/MikeLev.in/_posts/2024-12-29-the-sound-of-htmx-pipes.md

 ---

-Alright, this time I put the o1 Pro created code into the codebase right away, instead of waiting a few days to work up the courage, haha!
+Alright, this time I put the o1 Pro created code into the codebase right away, instead of waiting a few days to work up the courage, ahaha!
 And it worked almost exactly as intended without any edits.
 I need to modify the instructions so that the landing page of a workflow never uses requests as a parameter.
 That's because the way it gets linked into the system is this: